openwdl/wdl/versions/1.1/SPEC.md

 #### Optional Types and None

-A type may have a `?` postfix quantifier, which means that it is an optional type, and its value is allowed to be undefined.
+A type may have a `?` postfix quantifier, which means that its value is allowed to be undefined without causing an error.
 It can only be used in calls or functions that accept optional values.

 WDL has a special value `None` whose meaning is "an undefined value".
 The type of the `None` value is `Any`, meaning `None` can be assigned to an optional declaration of any type.
 The `None` value is the only value that can be of type `Any`.